delagreytho/ziczac/README.md

 # ZicZac

-ZicZac is a App of 30 seconds of music with a list of favorites.
+ZicZac is a App that show you 30 seconds of song  with a list of favorites.

   - Using Ionic
   - Following tutorial
-  - Magic